 Everyone’s taste is different so taking my rankings as a hard and fast rule isn’t the way to go.
 Instead, take this post as a recommendation.
 Another way to look at this post would be to try to stay away from the bottom 3 or 4 months, the middle grouping would be a fine time to travel and the top 3 or 4 would all be excellent.
 Of course, a trip to Walt Disney World during the worst month would still be better than no trip at all and not everyone will have flexibility in when they can go on a trip.
 That said, we do think there’s quite a difference between the top and bottom of our list.
 I mean, that’s why this post exists!

 I considered a few things when ranking the months to travel to WDW – weather, crowd levels, prices and events going on.
-The crowd calendar is ever changing at the parks, especially considering the pandemic.
+The crowd calendar is constantly in flux, especially considering the last few years of park operations.
 But I’m giving it my best guess based on the patterns of the last few years.
-In 2021, visiting the parks on weekdays has proven more beneficial than it has historically thanks in large part to Disney World being a little less tourism driven and more locally driven.
-I don’t expect that trend to continue in the following years, at least not to this degree.
+In 2022, visiting the parks on weekdays has proven more beneficial than it has historically thanks in large part to Disney World’s reservation system and the resort becoming more locally driven.

 Alright, let’s get to it!
 From worst to first, here’s my ranking of the months to visit Walt Disney World.

 April is big step up from the summer months in terms of weather, dropping nearly double digit degrees in average temperature.
 It’s also quite pretty, with all of the flowers in bloom.
 The problem here is that you run into spring break and Easter crowds which are as high as the summer months and sometimes exceed those crowds.
-Later in April is a nice time to travel to WDW though if you’re considering a spring time trip.
+Later in April is a nice time to travel to WDW though if you’re considering a spring time trip, and will be like the latter part of August but with better weather.

 Stay away from Columbus Day and Thanksgiving and then November is a wonderful time to visit.
 The temperatures are low, Christmas décor is going up, Food & Wine is ongoing before giving way to Festival of the Holidays and crowd levels are some of the lowest that you’ll find throughout the year.
 The problem is that Columbus Day and Thanksgiving both take up a week each so there’s not much wiggle room.
 All this said, the week prior to Thanksgiving is one of the best weeks of the year to visit.